 Effective teamwork is what runs a business.
-When people are able to successfully collaborate together, the results are often far superior to that of a person working alone.
-This is why we highly advocate the importance of teamwork in the workplace.
+When people can successfully collaborate, the results are often far superior to that of a person working alone.
+It is why we highly advocate the importance of teamwork in the workplace.

-That’s why we want to highlight the importance of teamwork in the workplace through these 6 benefits that it offers.
+That’s why we want to highlight why is teamwork important through these six benefits that it offers.
 Let’s take a look:

 What Everyone Should Know About The Importance Of Teamwork